top of page

 • Location: Fountain Valley, CA.

-• Institution Type: Public; 2-year community.
+• Institution Type: Public; two year community.

-• Delivery: Online-first; async/live; 4 to 16-week sessions.
+• Delivery: Online first; async/live; 4 to 16 week sessions.

-• Accreditation: ACCJC/WASC; ABA Paralegal; CAE-CD.
+• Accreditation: ACCJC/WASC; ABA Paralegal; CAE CD.

 • Online Footprint: 70+ credentials; ~91.5% online.